 Conclusion: More Flavor, Less Fuss

 With a little planning and attention to detail, making restaurant-quality fried chicken at home is totally within reach.
 Using a buttermilk brine is the secret weapon that ensures every bite stays moist, tender, and full of flavor.
-And when you pair that with proper spice storage and the right kitchen tools, you’ll never settle for dry, bland fried chicken again.
+And when you pair that with proper frying techniques, you'll never settle for dry, bland fried chicken again.

 Remember, great food starts with great ingredients—and even greater care in how you handle and store them.
 So fire up that cast iron skillet, pull your perfectly brined chicken from the fridge, and get ready to impress everyone at the dinner table.